CV Writing Checklist

 Find mistakes before handing it over to potential employers.

 Leading on from this, do not waffle on for pages and pages – employers simply do not have the time to read it (and won’t).
-Ideally all your information should fit onto one page, two at the very maximum.
+Ideally, all your information should fit onto one page, two at the very maximum.

 Similar to the first point, there is simply no need for the words ‘Curriculum Vitae‘ to be any part of your CV writing process.
-When sending this to potential employers, they will know the document they’ve been sent is a CV – they don’t need it pointing out to them with the very first words they will read.
+When sending this to potential employers, they will know the document they’ve been sent is a CV – they don’t need it pointed out to them with the very first words they will read.
 Instead, write your name.
 ‘Curriculum Vitae’ is not important – your name, however, is.

 It should be clearly formatted and short enough for a potential employer to be able to read quickly – and most importantly – it should always be tailored to the role you’re applying for.

-Manager Qualities Checklist
+Checklist